 Guinea Pig’s cannot sweat, because they don’t have any eccrine sweat glands on their body.

-It’s up to you to make sure your piggy doesn’t get too hot.
+It’s up to you to make sure your piggy doesn’t get too cold or hot.

 How to keep your Guinea Pigs cool in the summer